szaveri99/Decision_Making_UI/README.md

 ## Acknowledgments

 This project was developed to explore human understanding of AI-generated statements.
 We aim to gain insights into how people perceive AI-generated content and how it interacts with human comprehension.

----

-You can customize this README further to include specific installation and configuration instructions if needed.
-Make sure to replace the placeholders with actual details where necessary.